 CIS Cloud Access Guide

-CIS126 | Summer 2020
+CIS276DB | Spring 2021

-CIS26 Access Information
+CIS276 Access Information

 The following guide will refer to your login credentials (UID and password) which will allow you to access the CIS Cloud and VMware software to access your Virtual Machines (VMs).

 User Credentials

 1. UID

 Your user ID (UID) is in the format of your first initial combined with your last name.
 For example, a student named John Smith will have the UID jsmith.

 2. Password

 Your password is the same as your MEID, which is typically the first 3 letters of your first name followed by a seven digit number.
 For example, John Smith may have the MEID joh0123456.
-Please use lowercase when typing your password.

 -- Troubleshooting --

 If you have any issues connecting to the CIS Cloud or logging in to your VM, contact your instructor and they can help troubleshoot your issue.

-Linux Credentials (case sensitive)
+Windows Credentials

-For CIS126 you will be issued two VMs (additional VMs may be deployed for special projects or lab activities).

-1. Student Account

-Username: student Password: student

-2. Root Account

-Username: root Password: redhat
+For CIS276DB you will be issued a Windows 10 Virtual Machine and a CIS Student user account with no password.

+Please do not change the user account or assign a password, this will prevent your instructor from grading your assignments or assisting you with any troubleshooting.

 CIS Cloud Access Guide

 1. Overview

 This guide describes the tasks you need to perform in order to access the CIS Instructional Cloud.
 The first step will be to download and install the OpenVPN client.
 This will allow you to remotely access the CIS Cloud private network.
 Once you are on the network, you will download and install the VMware Remote Console (VMRC) from the CIS Cloud FTP site.
 VMRC gives you remote access to log onto your VMs.

 -- IMPORTANT --

 If you have taken previous courses using the CIS Cloud, you should uninstall the OpenVPN client and the VMware Remote Console and then complete the tasks in this guide.
 The system has been updated, and you need the most current versions of these applications.

 -- IMPORTANT --

 1.1 Your user id (UID) and password

-A user id (UID) and password has been created for you, please reference Page 2 of this document to determine your UID and password.
+A user id (UID) has been created for you, and is listed in a separate document which is posted with this guide.

 2. Preparing your computer for cloud access

 The following steps assume that you have Windows 10 and that you will be using the Google Chrome browser.
 (A separate support document for Mac OS can be requested)

 2.1 Download and Install the OpenVPN Client